vnkt2005/ansible/setup/Ansible Controller Machine Setup.md

 6. ```sh
    vagrant validate
    ```
-7. Now go to windows prompt at e:\ansibledemo\ansible-controller and run the following command
+7. Now go to windows prompt at e:\ansibledemo\ansible-controller and run the following command to create controller virtual machine and start it.
 8. ```sh
        vagrant up
    ```